 - Results from a DUI plea bargain, and

-- Includes a notation indicating there was alcohol and/or drug use.
+- Includes a notation indicating there was alcohol and/or drug use.3

-In California, ten advantages of a wet reckless charge reduction from DUI are:
+In California, six advantages of a wet reckless charge reduction from DUI are:

-- Less mandatory jail time if you have prior DUIs – The minimum wet reckless sentence is five days as opposed to 90 days for a DUI-2nd or 120 days for a DUI 3rd.6
+- Less mandatory jail time if you have prior DUIs – Not only does wet reckless carry a shorter jail sentence than DUI.5 If you are a repeat offender, the minimum wet reckless sentence is five days as opposed to 90 days for a DUI-2nd or 120 days for a DUI 3rd.6

 - Shorter probation period – Probation for wet reckless is one-to-two years as opposed to three-to-five years for DUI.
 Once you finish probation, you no longer risk getting remanded to jail for a probation violation.
 You can also finally get your record expunged so it will no longer show up on your background check.7